eca20/blockchainia-design/Blockchainia_Cards_GDD.md

      Power and Defense Values:

      The challenging card's power value is randomly chosen within its stat range.
-     The defending card's defense value is randomly chosen within its stat range, based on the battle class (physical or magical).
+     The defending card's defense value is randomly chosen within its stat range, based on the battle class of the Active card(physical or magical).

      Example:
-     Card A: Power = 85 (stat 5 = range 80-95)
+     Card A: Power = 41 (stat 5 = range 40-47, final Power: 41)
-     Card B: Defense = 23 (stat 2 = range 16-31)
+     Card B: Defense = 21 (stat 2 = range 16-23, final Defense: 21)
      Elemental Advantage:

      If the challenging card's element has an advantage over the defending card's element, add a bonus to the challenging card's power.
-     Elemental relationships: Fire > Air > Earth > Water > Fire
      Example:
-     Card A (Fire) vs. Card B (Earth): Fire has an advantage over Earth.
+     Card A (Earth) vs. Card B (Fire): Earth has an Strong effect on Earth.
-     Card A: Power = 85 + 10 (bonus) = 95
+     Card A: Power = 41 + 10 (bonus) = 51

-     Phase 2: Perk Activation and Score Calculation
+     Phase 2: Score Calculation and Perk Activation

+     Randomly select the actual attack and defense scores within the chosen power and defense values.
+     Example:
+     Card A: Attack score = Random(0, 51) = 51
+     Card B: Defense score = Random(0, 21) = 3

      Perk Activation:

      Each card can activate its weapon and armor [Perk] if a specific condition is met.
      Example Perks:
      "Weapon": Increase power by 20 if the random attack score is above 50.
-     "Armor": Reduce damage taken by 15 if the defense score is below 10.
+     "Armor": Increase magical defense by 10 and physical defense by 15 if defense score is below 25.
      Score Calculation:

-     Randomly select the actual attack and defense scores within the chosen power and defense values.
-     Example:
-     Card A: Attack score = Random(0, 95) = 71
-     Card B: Defense score = Random(0, 23) = 3
      Apply perks if conditions are met:
-     If Card A's [Perk] activates (since 71 > 50), new attack score = 71 + 20 = 91
+     If Card A's [Perk] activates (since 51 > 50), new attack score = 51 + 20 = 71
-     If Card B's [Perk] activates (since 3 < 10), new defense score = 3 - 15 = -12 (minimum 0)
+     If Card B's [Perk] activates (since 3 < 10), new defense score = 3 + 15 = 18

      Phase 3: Final Score and Outcome Determination

+     Randomly select additional attack and defense scores within the chosen power and defense values.
+     Example:
+     Card A: Attack score = Random(0, 51) = 31
+     Card B: Defense score = Random(0, 21) = 10

      Score Adjustment:

      Subtract the scores from Phase 2 from the initial stat values in Phase 1.
      Example:
      Card A:
-     95
-     −
-     91
-     =
+     71 − 31 = 40
-     4
-     95−91=4
      Card B:
-     23
-     −
-     0
-     =
-     23
+     23 − 0 = 23
-     23−0=23
      Outcome Determination:

      Compare the final scores to determine the winner.
      The card with the highest difference wins the battle.
      Example:
-     Card A: 4
+     Card A: 40
      Card B: 23
-     Card B wins the battle.
+     Card A wins the battle.

      Final Scores: Final scores reflect the impact of skills and elemental bonuses, determining the battle outcome.